 Are these scholarships based on merit?

 Scholarships are awarded through a competitive process.
-While most of our scholarships require financial need, the Community Foundation does provide scholarships that are solely merit-based.
 Dedicated volunteers on our scholarship committees make their selections based on:

 • Essay